 Prestige Brands International, LLC, our intermediate holding company, and all its domestic subsidiaries, other than Prestige Brands, guarantee Prestige Brands' obligations under the senior credit facilities and their obligations arising under cash management transactions or interest rate or other hedging arrangements with any of the lenders.
-Prestige Brands International, LLC and its domestic subsidiaries also guarantee Prestige Brand's obligations under the $9^{1}/4\%$ notes.
+Prestige Brands International, LLC and its domestic subsidiaries also guarantee Prestige Brand's obligations under the 91/4% notes.
 The note guarantees are subordinated to the senior credit facility guarantees.

-The obligations under the senior credit facility are secured by a first priority security interest in substantially all of the assets of Prestige Brands and each guarantor.
-Prestige Brands' obligations under the tranche C term loan facility are junior to the first priority security interest of the term loan facility and the revolving credit facility.
+The obligations under the senior credit facilities are secured by a first priority security interest in substantially all of the assets of Prestige Brands and each guarantor.
+Prestige Brands' obligations under the tranche C term loan facility are junior to the first priority security interest of the term loan facility and the revolving credit facility under the senior credit facilities.